Erik7354/ferrocad/README.md

 ## Contribution

 Thanks for your help improving the project!
+I am looking forward hearing your ideas how ferrocad can be improved.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tokio by you shall be licensed as MIT, without any additional terms or conditions.

 ## Commercial Use